frederic-perez/AmE-dictionary/data/idioms.md

 __On your mark(s), get set, go!__
 __on your toes__ Ready to deal with anything that might happen: _We were all on our toes, waiting for the game to begin._
 __once a snipe, always a snipe__
-__once and for all__ :five: [:scroll: This expression is in effect an abbreviation for “one time and for all time.”]
+__once and for all__ :six: [:scroll: This expression is in effect an abbreviation for “one time and for all time.”]
 Exceptionally uncommon or unusually excellent.
 Hyphenated if used before a noun.
 FAs a settled matter, finally, permanently, as in _Once and for all, we’re not hiring that organist again_, or _We’ve settled that question once and for all._ _This is a one-in-a-million opportunity for us—we’d be fools not to seize it while we have the chance!_ _Great shot, kid—that was one in a million!_
 __once in a blue moom__ Very rarely.
 __one after another__ Consecutively and in quick succession, with one person or thing rapidly following another in order (and usually indicating a large amount altogether).
 (Often formulated as “one (noun) after another.”) _The children walked silently, one after another, into the schoolhouse to begin their lesson._ _When I was cooped up in the house after my surgery, I started reading one book after another._
-__one and done__
+__one and done__ :two::hammer:
 __one and only__
 __one card shy of a (full) deck__ A pejorative phrase meaning not very intelligent or of questionable mental capacity.
 This expression can appear in many different forms and variations (e.g., “a few sandwiches short of a picnic,” “one brick short of a load,” etc.). _He says he’s going to start a business selling bees as pets—I think he may be one card shy of a full deck._ _The new manager is nice enough, but he’s one card shy of a deck, if you ask me._
 __one for the (record) books__ :two::hammer: (one for the book)
 __one hell of__ _You are one hell of a navy wife._
 __one of a kind__
+__one on one__
 __one side__ Move aside!
 Get out of the way!
 (Short for “move to one side.”) _One side, little man!
 I’m in a rush, and you’re getting in my way!_
+__one step at a time__
-__one too many__ _We drank one too many._
+__one too many__ :two::hammer: _We drank one too many._
-__one way or another__ :three::hammer: _If I fail then it will cost me my head one way or another._
+__one way or another__ :four::hammer: _If I fail then it will cost me my head one way or another._
 __one-hit wonder__ A musician or band that only has one successful song during their music career. _I’m surprised that band was a one-hit wonder.
 I enjoyed several songs on their album, but only the one big single ever got radio play._
 __one-horse town__ A very small and unremarkable town that is typically regarded as dull or boring. _I can’t wait to graduate high school and get out of this boring, one-horse town!_
 __one-night stand__ A sexual relationship that lasts for only one night.
 It’s a play on words, because a nightstand is a small low bedside table, typically having drawers.